 No. The City of Tucson and Pima County do not allow any commercial activity along the Loop unless a special permit is granted.

-Chuck Huckelberry is a civil engineer and the current County Administrator of Pima County.
+Chuck Huckelberry is the former County Administrator of Pima County.
 He has been an advocate of The Loop since the 1980s.
 The Pima County Board of Supervisors voted in 2018 to name The Loop in his honor.

 Here are some things to keep in mind before you go: